 Legato means linked.
 In this Vocal Exercise “Agility and Pronunciation, Mine & Yours”, try to link your vowels “I” in “mIIIIIne” and “OH” in “yOUOUOUOUOUrs”.

-You’re using the same airflow, the same breath for the whole musical pattern, breathing at the beginning of each pattern (see my Breathing & Support for Singing course to learn how to do it well).
+You’re using the same airflow, the same breath for the whole musical pattern, breathing at the beginning of each pattern.

 It has to do with our vocal folds elasticity and our ability to ear and match the pitches well.